Holly Springs, GA: Is Your Property Tax Assessment Too High? (2026)

 Holly Springs is one of Cherokee County's fastest-growing cities, with home values right around the county median of $435,000.
 Rapid new construction can distort comparable-sales data, so it's worth double-checking that your assessment reflects your actual home -- not just the newest builds in the zip code.

-How Much Can You Save in Holly Springs?
+How much can you save in Holly Springs?

 Based on a combined tax rate of 2.599%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Holly Springs home ($448,400 down by $44,840) would save approximately $466 per year - or $1,398 over three years with the 299c freeze.
+A 10% reduction on the median Holly Springs home ($448,400 down by $44,840) would save approximately $466 per year, or $1,398 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Holly Springs is $3,740, based on Census ACS 2024 data.
+The median annual property tax bill in Holly Springs is $3,740.
 Using Cherokee County's millage rate of 2.599%, the computed tax on the median home ($448,400) is approximately $4,661.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Holly Springs property tax?